trendmicro-frontend/styled-ui/CONTRIBUTING.md

 * During the project development, if there is a component or function that does not exist in the [Tonic UI](https://trendmicro-frontend.github.io/styled-ui/getting-started), please implement it by the project developer.

 * Tonic UI is developed based on technologies such as [React](https://reactjs.org/), [React Hooks](https://reactjs.org/docs/hooks-intro.html), [Styled System](https://styled-system.com/), [Styled Components](https://styled-components.com/), and [Emotion](https://emotion.sh/docs/introduction), so familiarity with these technologies is necessary.

+* For the trace ticket when developing the component, please create it in the Jira system of the own project, and select the vt-fed tag in the TM Team field for effort management of contributions.